Iranian forces say they seized British-flagged oil tanker in Gulf

 The Mesdar made its shift toward Iran at about 1600 GMT.

-“We received reports that the British Stena Impero oil tanker was causing incidents and, therefore, we asked the military to direct it to Bandar Abbas port for the necessary probes,” Allahmorad Afifipour, head of the ports and maritime body of Hormozgan province, told Iran’s semi-official news agency Tasnim.
+“We received reports that the British Stena Impero oil tanker was causing incidents and, therefore, we asked the military to direct it to Bandar Abbas port for the necessary probes,” Allahmorad Afifipour, head of Hormozgan’s maritime authority, told Iran’s semi-official news agency Tasnim.

+Tasnim also quoted unnamed sources saying tanker had been causing pollution by dumping oil residue.

+An Iranian military source said the Stena Impero “had turned off its tracker and ignored several warnings by the Guards before being captured,” the official IRNA news agency reported.

+State television said the tanker was taken to a coastal area and turned over to the authorities to take the necessary legal steps, the television added.

-Iranian Supreme Leader Ayatollah Ali Khamenei said on Tuesday Iran would respond to Britain’s “piracy” over the seizure of the Iranian oil tanker in Gibraltar.
+Supreme Leader Khamenei said on Tuesday Iran would respond to Britain’s “piracy” over the seizure of the Iranian oil tanker in Gibraltar.

+Iran has repeatedly called for the ship’s release, denies the allegation that the tanker was taking oil to Syria in violation of sanctions and says Gibraltar and Britain seized the vessel on the orders of Washington.

+Guy Platten, secretary general of the International Chamber of Shipping, called on all those involved in Friday’s shipping incident to seek a swift resolution to the incident that threatened the safety of seafarers.

 Reporting by Kate Holton and Jonathan Saul in London and Reuters staff in Dubai; Writing by Edmund Blair; Editing by Frances Kerry